Jabrils/SDEC/readme.md

 - Yo! sorry this is currently a mess.
 SDEC was created in response to a challenge from @MarkRober to figure out some sequential steal encodings.
 I was really just running & gunning under a deadline so a lot of code here is ugly & confusing, but ill be updating this rep from here on out.

 ## So What is SDEC?
-**So SDEC stands for Sequence-Domain Encompassed Correlations, & it's purpose is to take the entire domain of a given series of seqences, & encode it's encompassed correlations.
+**So SDEC stands for Sequence-Domain Encompassed Correlations, & it's purpose is to take the entire domain of a given series of sequences, & encode it's encompassed correlations.
 This is done by defining what's called a "resolution" to limit how many correlations you want the your model to learn from.**

-*At the moment, this idea is a bit clunky & not yet full proof to be a useful contribution to the machine learning space, but I will continue to develop, test, & improve this implimentation over time.*
+*At the moment, this idea is a bit clunky & not yet full proof to be a useful contribution to the machine learning space, but I will continue to develop, test, & improve this implementation over time.*

 ## What you will need:
 |Need|Description